lrotermund/blog/content/posts/event-sourcing_the-naive-approach.md

 No wonder we came up with create, read, update and delete XYZ.
-It is generalised, it is efficient and everyone knows what we are talking about when it comes to "building a product" - or do we?
+It is generalised, it is efficient and everyone knows what we are talking about when it comes to "creating a product" - or do we?

 When it comes to domain-specific language, we have already lost information.
 Try talking to your colleagues or customers from the purchasing department and they